google/mozc/docs/build_mozc_in_docker.md

 ```

 ## Introduction
-Docker containers are available to build Mozc binaries for Android JNI library and Linux desktop.
+Docker containers are available to build Mozc binaries for Linux desktop.

 ## System Requirements
 Currently, only Ubuntu 24.04 is tested to host the Docker container to build Mozc.